wwnorton/design-system/website/docs/guides/dev/core-api.md

 Utilities are declarations that set a single property and are turned off by default.
 To enable them, they must be turned on with the `$enable-utilities` map.

-Note that the utility API is deliberately lackluster right now as we focus on the component API.
+Note that the utility API is deliberately minimal and is not suited for production usage.
-Please get in touch if you feel strongly that we should prioritize the utility API.
+If you would like to use a more utility-focused approach, we like [Tailwind CSS](https://tailwindcss.com/).

 ```scss title="Example: src/styles/utilities.scss"
 @use '@wwnds/core' with (